A quick breakdown of roach repellents

 Ultrasonic and electronic roach repellents work very differently from all other types of roach repellents, but the “location principle” still applies to them.
 Placing an ultrasonic device in an area that isn’t prone to be invaded by roaches, insects or other pests is usually just a waste.
 Alternatively, placing just one device in a room that’s too large will render its ultrasounds ineffective at repelling roaches and other pests, especially in the far ends of the room.
 Also keep in mind that while ultrasound and electromagnetic waves can deal with furniture to an extent, their effects are generally lessened by it.
 Especially in the parts of the room where you suspect or know that the pests are coming from it is wise to keep the area clear of any big appliances and furniture.

 Also remember that rodents, in particular, can sometimes adapt to the ultrasound and learn to ignore it.
 The ultrasound of such repellents isn’t intended to be painful as much as to be annoying and troublesome to pests.
-So, if the mice or rats really want to invade your home or storage space, just ultrasound might not be enough and you’d often do well to combine ultrasound devices with another type of repellents.
+So, if the mice or rats really want to invade your home or storage space, just ultrasound might not be enough and you’d often do well to combine ultrasound devices with another type of repellent.

 At the end of the day, cleanliness is a virtue when it comes to battling insects and other pests.
-Regardless of what tools you’re using, if your home, storage area or commercial space is too dirty, roaches, insects or rodents are likely to keep coming.
+Regardless of what tools you’re using, if your home, storage area, or commercial space is too dirty, roaches, insects, or rodents are likely to keep coming.
 Depending on their strength, repellents can be more or less effective, but if there’s enough stuff luring the pests in, even the strongest repellent may not be powerful enough for a stubborn rat or cockroach.
 That’s generally why the combination of two or more repellents is often advisable, but keeping the area clean is the unsung hero of combatting pests.

-If, however, you’re just looking for a preventive measure that will keep future pest invasions from happening or something that you can apply for right after an extermination, then repellers are what you should be looking for.
-Whether natural or chemical-based, a good roach, insect or general pest repeller will keep your home, commercial or storage area pest-free for as long as you’re applying it correctly.
+If, however, you’re just looking for a preventive measure that will keep future pest invasions from happening or something that you can apply for right after extermination, then repellers are what you should be looking for.
+Whether natural or chemical-based, a good roach, insect, or general pest repeller will keep your home, commercial or storage area pest-free for as long as you’re applying it correctly.
 There are multiple different types of cockroach repellents – sprays, pouches, pellets, powder, gel, or even electronic and ultrasonic devices.
 Each of these types has its benefits and negatives, each is more effective in some situations and less so in others, and each has both good and bath products in its category.
 If you successfully determine which is the right type of roach repellent product for your situation, if you buy a high-quality item, and if you apply it correctly, chances are that you’ll rid yourself of the pests that are bothering you quickly and easily.